 All important emails will be sent to your TUMonline address; you can register here for courses and exams, check the status of your student fees and download various certificates.
 Be sure to always keep your TUMonline contact information up-to-date!

 A thriving center of academic knowledge, the University Libraries will be a trusted source of support for you throughout your studies.
 Your Student Card is also your library card.
 You can enable library access for your Student Card in your TUMonline Account via the section Services - Library at the beginning of your first semester at TUM.
+Here, as well as on your Student Card, you will then also find your library user ID.

 How do I set my course schedule and where do I register for exams?
 What are modules and credits?